enthought/traits/docs/source/tutorials/traits_ui_scientific_app.rst

 up dialogs when user input is required, like a "setup wizard" often used to install programs, you already have all the tools to do it.
 You can use object oriented programming to write your program, and call the objects *configure_traits* method each time you need user input.
-This might an easy way to modify an existing script to make it more user friendly.
+This might be an easy way to modify an existing script to make it more user friendly.

 ____